zarpafantasma/corpus_rythmos/IV- Narrative_Works/Aetherion_Mark1_Prototype_(LAB_7Z)/ATTI_Technology_Transfer_Operations/ATTI-02_en-US_BIOMEDICAL_SPINOFFS.md

    • Is the patient aware?
    • If aware, what is the subjective experience?
    • Could prolonged slowed consciousness cause psychological harm?
-   • Unknown—no precedent.
+   • Unknown, no precedent.

 2. CELLULAR EFFECTS
    • Do all cellular processes slow equally?
    • Are some processes more affected than others?
    • Could differential slowing cause problems?
-   • Unknown—requires testing.
+   • Unknown, requires testing.

 3. LONG-TERM EFFECTS
    • Does stasis cause accelerated aging afterward?
    • Are there cumulative effects with repeated use?
-   • Unknown—no way to predict.
+   • Unknown, no way to predict.

 4. DRUG INTERACTIONS
    • How do medications behave in slowed time?
    • Are dosing adjustments needed?
-   • Unknown—complex pharmacokinetics.
+   • Unknown, complex pharmacokinetics.

 5. FIELD BOUNDARY EFFECTS
    • Even with gradients, are there subtle boundary effects?
    • Could there be cell-level gradients we can't control?
-   • Unknown—may be fundamental limit.
+   • Unknown, may be fundamental limit.
 ```

 ### 19.3 Falsification Criteria